Sagensagen/UiTHack23/Noob/noob1/README.md

 To enter the trial you will need to connect through `ssh`.
 The username for this first trial, is `noob1`.
 The server name is `wwww.limewire.td.org.uit.no`.
-The password for youngling is `noob1`.
+The password for noob1 is `noob1`.

 Tips:
 `ssh noob1@wwww.limewire.td.org.uit.no`